 • Preheat oven to 400.

-• Place jalapenos on a cookie sheet, drizzle with olive oil and sprinkle with salt and pepper.
+• Place 8-10 jalapenos on a cookie sheet, drizzle with 1-2 tablespoons olive or canola oil and sprinkle with salt and pepper.
 Roast peppers for 20 minutes or until skin is blistered and starting to darken.

-• Remove peppers from pan, place in a bowl and cover tightly with plastic wrap.
-Let peppers sit for 15-20 minutes, then remove from bowl.
-Cut stems from peppers, halve and remove most of the seeds.
+• Remove peppers from the pan, place in a bowl, and cover tightly with plastic wrap.
+Let peppers sit for 15-20 minutes, then remove from the bowl.
+Peel the peppers (to the extent you can) and remove the seeds.
+It's fine if some peel and seeds remain.

-• Place pine nuts on a pan and roast in oven for 8-10 minutes until just starting to darken.
+• Place 1/4 cup pine nuts on a baking sheet and roast in the oven for 8-10 minutes until just turning lightly brown.

-• Combine jalapenos, cilantro, pine nuts and garlic in a food processor and process until coarsely chopped.
+• Combine jalapenos, 1 1/2 cups tightly packed cilantro leaves, pine nuts and 3 cloves garlic in a food processor and process until coarsely chopped.
 Drizzle in 1/2 cup olive oil while motor is running and process until smooth.

-• Add grated cheese, a little salt and pepper, and pulse a few times until blended.
-If mixture is too thick, add olive oil a teaspoon at a time and pulse.
+• Add 3/4 cup grated Parmigiano Reggiano, a little salt and pepper, and pulse a few times until blended.
+If the mixture is too thick, add additional olive oil one teaspoon at a time and pulse.

 Nutrition